shupershuff/Diablo2RLoader/README.md

 This is a tool I made for loading multiple Diablo 2 Resurrected instances.
-Cool Huh.
+Cool aye.
+Instead of setting up shortcuts on your desktop for each account (or worse, opening the game from battlenet client) and then manually using ProcExp to kill the handle, run this one script instead.

 # But what does it do? #

 Script will allow opening multiple Diablo 2 resurrected instances and will automatically close the 'DiabloII Check For Other Instances' handle.
 Script will import account details from CSV.

 Alternatively you can call script with account, password & region parameters: -account username@emailaddress.com  -pw MyBNetAccountPassword -region na.actual.battle.net

 Instructions for setup below.
 *Quick note on paths, ".\" refers to the folder where your script sits.
 You can save this in any folder you like, but the script does look for subfolders within this folder (eg .\handle).